Simultaneous predictive bands for functional time series using minimum entropy sets: Experiments

 \section{Experiments}

-The aim of this section is to illustrate and assess the performance of the proposed methodology in terms of prediction and inference in a simulated and real-world FTS.
-We compare against alternative approaches in the literature for both tasks: pointwise prediction and the construction of prediction bands.
-We assess the quality of the pointwise prediction using the root mean squared error.
-To evaluate the inferential performance we construct the simultaneous $\text{PCB}_{1-\alpha}$ for different levels of nominal coverage $1 - \alpha = \{0.8, 0.9, 0.95\}$ and then report the empirical coverage for each case.
-The average empirical coverage accounts for the average number of times that the function $Z_{n+1}$ is covered by the band.
+The main result of the present work is the construction of a predictive band.
+This section aims to illustrate and assess the performance of this task.
+In addition, pointwise prediction is also evaluated.
+A Monte Carlo study of 500 replicates is performed to assess the quality of our method.
+We use the pointwise prediction using the root mean squared error (RMSE).
+To evaluate the predictive band, we construct the simultaneous $\text{PCB}_{1-\alpha}$ for different levels of nominal coverage $1 - \alpha = \{0.8, 0.9, 0.95\}$ and then report the empirical coverage for each case.
+The average empirical coverage accounts for the average number of times that the function $Z_{n+1}$ is entirely covered by the band simultaneously (that is: for every point in the domain $T$).
+Moreover, we report the pointwise coverage which shows the percentage of the domain that the function $Z_{n+1}$ is covered by the band.
 While the empirical coverage gives insightful information, one can construct an arbitrarily good band by sufficiently enlarge its amplitude (see comment below on how this may impact the calibration).
-Then, some notion of efficiency, is required in order to keep the bands as narrow as possible.
-In this sense, we report the amplitude of the band as a measure of its bandwidth, $\text{Amp} = \int_T (U_{n+h}(t)-L_{n+h}(t))dt.$
+Then some notion of efficiency is required to keep the bands as narrow as possible.
+In this sense, we report the amplitude of the band as a measure of its bandwidth, $\text{Amp} = \int_T (U_{n+h}(t) - L_{n+h}(t))dt.$